Our heritage is what we have inherited from the past, to value and enjoy in the present, and to preserve and pass on to future generations.

 Our heritage comprises of:

-the natural - our waterways, landscapes, woodlands, bogs, uplands, native wildlife, insects, plants, trees, birds and animals.
+our waterways, landscapes, woodlands, bogs, uplands, native wildlife, insects, plants, trees, birds and animals .

 Our tangible, intangible and natural heritage and all the associated myths, legends, traditions, and memories provide us with a common language and insight that enables us to communicate on a deep level with each other and to express ourselves in a unique way to the outside world.

 Heritage is important because ...

 In helping shape our identity, our heritage becomes part of what we are.
 Our expression of this identity shows others what we value; it highlights our values and priorities.

 Our heritage provides clues to our past and how our society has evolved.
 It helps us examine our history and traditions and enables us develop an awareness about ourselves.
 It helps us understand and explain why we are the way we are.

 Heritage is a keystone of our culture that plays an important role in our politics, society, business and world view.
 It informs, influences and inspires public debate and policy both directly and indirectly.

 A local heritage project can be much more than just preserving and protecting artefacts of the past.